-Current Committee Members: Ailis Quinlan (Chairperson), Liam O'Donohoe, Regina McQuillan.
+Current Committee Members: Ailis Quinlan (Chairperson), Liam O'Donohoe, Regina McQuillan (Ex-board member).

-Governance Committee: the Governance Committee maintains the constitution of the company under regular review and provides recommendations to the Board as appropriate.
+Governance Committee: The Governance Committee maintains the constitution of the company under regular review and provides recommendations to the Board as appropriate.
 It keeps under review the Competency Framework and ensures that the identification and nomination of candidates for approval by the Board for appointment as Directors is carried out in line with the Framework.
 The Committee acts as a support to the Chairperson in making decisions in emergency circumstances and takes responsibility for the process of recruiting and agreeing contract terms with the Chief Executive Officer for approval by the Board.
 It acts as the Remuneration Committee ensuring compliance with requirements of regulation.

-Current Committee Members: Martin Lyes (Chairperson), Anthony Staines, Tom Casey, Niamh Moran and Gerry Fallon.
+Current Committee Members: Anthony Staines (Chairperson), Tom Casey, Niamh Moran, Máirt MacAodha, Ken Gormley (Chair of Housing Association Board)